 Properties:

-O6 forms former or current part (has former or current part ): S14 Fluid Body
+O6 is former or current part (has former or current part ): S14 Fluid Body

 S13 Sample

 Subclass of: S11 Amount of Matter

 Scope note: This class comprises instances of S11 Amount of Matter taken from some instance of S10 Material Substantial with the intention to be representative for some material qualities of the instance of S10 Material Substantial or part of it was taken for further analysis.
 We typically regard a sample as ceasing to exist when the respective representative qualities become corrupted, such as the purity of a water sample or the layering of a bore core.